witcombo/jenkins-pipeline-demo/README.md

 # jenkins-demo
-some demo project for jenkins
+some pipeline demo project for jenkins